DCC-EX/dcc-ex.github.io/docs/turntables/turntable-ex.rst

 Turntable-EX is a fully integrated turntable controller, using an Arduino microcontroller to drive a stepper controller and motor to spin the turntable bridge.

+The aim is to keep things as simple as possible, and to maintain alignment with the categories of our users as defined in our Getting Started guide for CommandStation-EX (Conductor, Tinkerer, and Engineer).

+The out-of-the-box example configuration should allow a Conductor level user to get up and running relatively quickly using the ubiquitous ULN2003/28BYJ-48 stepper controller and motor combination that are readily available.

+Using other pre-defined stepper controllers and motors should also be achievable at the Conductor level, but may enter into Tinkerer territory depending on the specific hardware.

+To make full use of Turntable-EX, you will need some understanding of EX-RAIL automation, but we'll share the details and some examples below to help with this.

 The integration includes:

 * I2C device driver
 * EX-RAIL automation support
 * Debug/test command (handy for tuning step positions)
-* Out-of-the-box support for several common stepper controllers (see below)
+* Out-of-the-box support for several common stepper controllers
 * DCC signal phase switching to align bridge track phase with layout phase

 What you need for Turntable-EX
 ==============================

-* An Arduino microcontroller (tested on Nano V3, both old and new bootloader)
+* An Arduino microcontroller (tested on Nano V3, both old and new bootloader, an Uno R3 should also work)
-* A stepper motor controller and stepper motor
+* A supported stepper motor controller and stepper motor
 * A dual relay board (or similar) if you wish to use the phase switching capability
 * A hall effect (or similar) sensor for homing
-* A turntable
+* A turntable capable of being driven by a stepper motor

 Supported stepper controllers and motors
 =========================================